 - How I fell in love with the All Seasons Portfolio Strategy

-- What will I do next?
-How will I get started?
+- What happens next?
+How can you get started?

-It is going to be a great journey to tell you about how I am starting to invest with the All Seasons Portfolio Strategy and building it from scratch with widely available ETFs.
+It is going to be a great journey to tell you about how I am starting to invest with the All Seasons Portfolio Strategy and easily building it with widely available ETFs.

-As I want to help as many as possible to begin investing responsibly and with a sensible risk exposure, I will share my journey to try to inspire, educate, and hopefully, get you started as well on switching your spending habits or non-interest bearing bank accounts to accumulating enough wealth to feel secure.
+As I want to help as many as possible to begin investing responsibly and with a sensible risk exposure, I will share my journey to try to inspire, educate, and hopefully, get you started as well on switching your spending habits, your non-interest bearing bank accounts, and high-risk stock portfolios to accumulating enough wealth to feel secure.

 Many savers need to learn from the coronavirus crisis and adjust the risk of their portfolios

 Therefore, many savers need to learn from the coronavirus crisis and see their investments from a new light and adjust the risk of their portfolios.
-For most, it will mean to decrease the stocks part in the portfolio, and to hedge the risk of economic downturn using other assets such as gold or government bonds.
+For most, it will mean to decrease the exposure to risk assets, i.e. the stocks part in the portfolio, and to hedge the risk of economic downturn using safe assets, such as gold or government bonds.